 You(th) Decide is open to students in enrolled in high school social studies classes in Chicago and the Metropolitan area.

 Teachers can select and register up to six students.
 Each school will select which students attend according to its own criteria.
 If there is space available, additional students can be accommodated on a case-by-case basis.
-Each school will pay $25 per student registration fee.
-Teachers can choose to have their school invoiced at the time of registration.
+Each school will pay a registration fee.
+Teachers can choose to have their school invoiced at the time of registration or pay via an on-line portal.

 Students: study the pending case with materials developed the Constitutional Democracy Project and ISCOTUS; post an on-line response to a selected portion of the oral argument or a selected question provided in advance; and attend the culminating forum at the IIT Chicago-Kent College of Law.
 No student can participate in the forum without posting a response in advance.